 Electricity is generated in a fuel cell via a relatively simple chemical reaction – similar to how batteries work.
 Hydrogen from the tank is pumped towards a positively charged terminal, while at the same time air is fed from outside towards a negatively charged terminal.
 The positive end is made from platinum, which acts as a catalyst in this process.

 The system essentially forces the hydrogen electrons to generate electricity as they move through the cell towards the positive end.
-The power the flows through the electric motor, which drives the wheels just like any other electric car.
+The power that flows through the electric motor, which drives the wheels just like any other electric car.
 This circuit terminates at the negative terminal of the cell.
 Meanwhile, the protons are directly attracted to the negative terminal.

 So what’s the significance of the air?